Honors & Awards

 Before Nebraska (Westside HS)

 Jordan was a two-way standout at Westside High School, excelling as a fullback and linebacker for Coach Brett Froendt.
 As a senior, Jordan had 78 tackles, including 54 solo stops, and added four sacks and two fumble recoveries.
-He also carried the ball 16 times for 63 yards and two touchdowns.
+He also ran 16 times for 63 yards and two touchdowns.
 Jordan was a second-team All-Nebraska and second-team Super State choice as a linebacker.
 He also earned first-team Class A all-state honors from the Lincoln Journal Star and first-team All-Metro accolades from the Omaha World-Herald.
 Jordan also drew interest from North Dakota State, South Dakota, Augustana and Wayne State.

 Jordan's Career Stats